jcs-instructor/mobtimer/backlog.md

 ## Refactoring

+- [ ] Change mockCurrentTime.ts to mockMobTimer and derive from mobTimer, allowing us to combine these 2 lines into one:
+      From:
+        const mobTimer = new MobTimer();
+        const mockCurrentTime = createMockCurrentTime(mobTimer);
+      To:
+        const mockMobTimer = new MockMobTimer();

 - [ ] Move as much logic out of App.tsx as possible (e.g., MVC / MVVM style decoupling)
 - [ ] Maybe: \*\*Discuss [proposal-message-structure.md](./proposal-message-structure.md)
 - [ ] Clean up mobtimer-frontend/package.json - we might not need: